 - Grilled Sweet and Spicy BBQ Chicken Wings

 Smoked Beef Brisket

-Trim the fat cap to about 1/4 -inch across the top then coat brisket liberally with salt and pepper.
+- Trim the fat cap to about 1/4 -inch across the top and liberally coat the brisket with salt and pepper.